Remote Work

 Trust, Not Surveillance

-Async-first communication, goal-based accountability, and transparent reporting.
+Async-first coordination, goal-based accountability, and transparent reporting.
 See what your distributed team accomplishes without invasive monitoring.

 Remote Management Without Trust